PyLink/PyLink/docs/faq.md

 PyLink does not support inbound connections - much like regular services such as Atheme or Anope, it only connects outwards *to* IRCds.
 (If you don't understand what this means, it means you should turn autoconnect OFF for PyLink)

-### Does PyLink support Clientbot relay like Janus?

-Yes.
-However, Clientbot support is in alpha stages as of PyLink 0.10 and is far from complete: [Clientbot TODO](https://github.com/GLolol/PyLink/issues?q=is%3Aissue+is%3Aopen+label%3Aprotocols%2Fclientbot).

 ### Clientbot doesn't relay both ways!

 Load the `relay_clientbot` plugin. https://github.com/GLolol/PyLink/blob/e1fab8c/example-conf.yml#L303-L306